keytechx/kerb-sse-client/README.md

 ### Connection Issues

-- Ensure the SSE service is running on `http://localhost:8081`
+- Ensure the SSE service is running on `http://localhost:8086`
 - Check browser console for errors
-- Verify the booking ID matches between client and server
+- Verify the session ID is properly configured
+- Ensure the API key is valid

 ## License